Going on residentials

 If your REN form is returned, your commissioner or adviser will explain the reasons why and help you make the steps needed to move forward with your planning.

 The most common reason for REN forms being returned by commissioners is because the risk assessment isn't satisfactory.
 Be sure to read our guidance on how to complete risk assessments.
-Level 3 a safe space training covers risk assessments, and there might be local risk assessment training or webinar you can attend to support you.
+Safer guiding training covers risk assessments, and there might be local risk assessment training or webinar you can attend to support you.

 What if I need to make a change to the REN form after part two has been approved?